 The Agile PM has become very popular not only for the project management practice in the software industry but also for business management and entrepreneurship as well.

 The other day I was reading an article in which the author argues, in order for the government agencies to become more efficient, they need to transition to the Agile method!

 Do you get this?
-For the government agencies to get efficient, they need to embrace Agile methodology.
+For government agencies to get efficient, they need to embrace Agile project management principles.

 If there are benefits for the huge government agencies to go Agile, then you need to take notice and to check out Agile for your own business.

 What is Agile?
 A very short and simplified answer is Agile is a method to keep work small and absolutely defined!

 Agile has been the mainstay of software development for many decades now.
 It has been proven invaluable in speeding up development and improving productivity.